Slider0007/AI-on-the-edge-device/README.md

 ## Support
-ℹ️ This is a forked version of [jomjol´s great software](https://github.com/jomjol/AI-on-the-edge-device) which is intented to be used for my personal purposes only.
+ℹ️ This is a forked version of [jomjol´s great software](https://github.com/jomjol/AI-on-the-edge-device) which is intended to be used for my personal purposes only.